jplimmer/next-cart/README.md

 - Implementing mock data fallback for development with environment variables
 - Authentication and route protection using Clerk
 - Form management with server actions for CRUD operations and contact forms
+- Advanced routing patterns with parallel routes and route interception for modals
 - Performance optimization through lazy loading and React Suspense
 - Dynamic routing with searchParams for filtering and pagination
 - Building accessible, responsive UI with Tailwind CSS and shadcn/ui